Admission & Program Requirements

 • 0.5 unit GAHN 6620

-*some courses may be offered in alternate years
+*May also include any of the Required Courses not selected above.
+Some courses may be offered in alternate years

 All graduate students are expected to attend at least eight research seminars over the course of the program and submit their annual report by April 1.